nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReleasePlanning/rplog.md

    - Functional level
    - Component level
   - This model helped me alot in understanding the level of each requirement given in the course.
 If it is in the product level then this requirement should have childs in the remaining three levels which is termed as sub requirements and depenedent requirements.

+  - A group meeting was conducted for discussing about the techniques that should be used for the prioritization of requirements and the factors that should be considered during prioritization.
+Along with the prioritization road mapping of the product is also done in the presence of the team members.
+This road map contains a total of 6 milestones, in which the development life cycle of the entire product is completed.
+  - For prioritizing the requirements the technique that we opt is grouping.
+In which we used MoSCoW technique